NETWAYS/check_tinkerforge/README.md

 ## Configuration

-TDB, Icinga 2 ITL CheckCommand.
+An example for Icinga 2 can be found in the [tinkerforge.conf](tinkerforge.conf).